-Meet Batiston, the guy who wanted the throne as King of the Carnival.
-A brief history of the traditional mask of La Spezia.
+Batiston, the guy who pined for being the king of the La Spezia carnival.
+A brief history of the traditional mask.

-Naples has Pulcinella, Venice has Pantalone and Colombina, Viareggio has Burlamacco, Bologna has Balanzone, Arlecchino is from Bergamo and Gianduia from Turin, Baciccia goes around Genoa and La Spezia.
+Naples has Pulcinella, Venice has Pantalone and Colombina, Viareggio has Burlamacco, Bologna has Balanzone, Arlecchino is from Bergamo and Gianduia from Turin, Baciccia goes around Genoa and La Spezia?
 What is the typical mask of La Spezia?
-Starting from the assumption that in the eastern Liguria the carnival does not seem to be an as strong and established tradition as in other areas of Italy, the figure that for strength and characterization is closest to the other Italian regional masks is that of Batiston.
+Starting from the assumption that in eastern Liguria the carnival does not seem to be as strong and well-established as in other areas of Italy, the figure that is closest to other Italian regional masks by characterization is Batiston.

 Who is Batiston?

-The character of Batiston appears for the first time in 1869 in a song and in some signs of the time (where his name is reported as “Battiston”).
+The figure of Batiston appears for the first time in 1869 in a song and in some signs of the time (where his name is reported as “Battiston”).

-In what are the typical characters of Batiston it seems to recognize the popular adages that concern the inhabitants of the Ligurian east in general.
-Batiston is in fact a village character, a typical true local, full of vigor, witty and pungent, a “What you see is what you get” guy, also called “Batiston er mugnon, er vogia de fae gnente” (Battistone the plaintive, the slacker).
+In what are the typical characters of Batiston it seems to recognize the popular adages concerning the inhabitants of the eastern Ligurian in general.
+Batiston is in fact a village figure, a typical true La Spezia, full of vigor, witty and pungent, who says “bread with bread and wine with wine” and is also called “Batiston er mugnon, er vogia de fae gnente” (Battistone the lamenter, the slacker).

-Investigating about the origins of the Batiston mask, the footprints seem to lead to a man who actually existed and is known by the people.
+Investigating the birth of the Batiston mask, the traces seem to lead to a man who really existed and known by the people.

-In a nutshell, he was one of the many sogeti (characters) who have always lived in La Spezia and who has been elevated to myth.
-A widespread practice in small towns and characteristics of provincial cities, where extrovert or characteristic people are frequently known by everyone and are included in the daily or family lexicon, as an example, usually negative, or in any case not to be imitated.
+In short, he was one of the many sogeti (characters) who have always lived in La Spezia and who has been elevated to myth.
+A widespread practice in small towns and typical of provincial towns, where extroverted or characteristic commoners are frequently known by all and are included in the daily or family lexicon, as an example, usually negative, or in any case not to be imitated.

 Maìa, Batiston’s wife

-Soon, Batiston is joined by Maià (Maria, in dialect), also an outspoken and nice woman, considered the daughter of the Re Carlevà . the Carnival King and Batiston’s wife, who, by virtue of her wedding, becomes Carlevà’s son-in-law and finally new Emperor.
+Soon, Batiston is joined by another figure, Maià (Maria, in dialect), also a frank and nice woman, considered to be the daughter of King Carlevà (King Carnival) and wife of Batiston, who, by virtue of the wedding, becomes Carlevà’s son-in-law and finally new Emperor.

-From that moment, we have often heard of “Batiston e sé mogé Maìa” (Batiston and his wife Maria), a fundamental step to raise Batiston to the true protagonist of the carnival, closely linked to the spirit of the party.
+Since that time, we have often heard of “Batiston e sé mogé Maìa” (Batiston and his wife Maria), a fundamental step to elevate Batiston to the real protagonist of the carnival, closely linked to the spirit of the party.

-Before this wedding, in the fifties of the nineteenth century, the La Spezia carnival was an enthralling village festival (it must be remembered that before the construction of the Arsenale, which took place in 1862, the inhabited area of La Spezia had little consistency) with almost total participation of its inhabitants.
+Before this wedding – therefore in the 50s of the nineteenth century – the La Spezia carnival was an engaging village festival (it must be remembered that before the construction of the Arsenale, which took place in 1862, the town of La Spezia had little consistency) with almost total participation.

 The main figure was King Carlevà.
-In a parade in which the various neighborhoods participated with masks and floats, the mask of King Carlevà – on Shrove Tuesday – was conducted in parade with the sound accompaniment of satirical songs strictly in dialect and burnt on the marina.
+In a parade in which the various districts participated with masks and floats, the mask of King Carlevà – on Shrove Tuesday – was conducted in parade with the sound accompaniment of satirical songs strictly in dialect and burned by the Marina.

-Traditionally, King Carlevà Morente – before being burned – left a testament to citizenship: initially it was only a list of objects, but later it was transformed into “the list of graces”, that is, a series of tips for the population, in turn changed into a satire of costume: it is the origin of the song.
+Traditionally, the dying King Carlevà – hence before being burned – left a will to the citizens, initially only a list of objects, but later it became the “list of graces”, that is a series of advice for the population, then turned into a satire of costume.
+That’s it is the origin of the canzonetta.

-When Batiston is already on the scene – at that pointthe son-in-law of King Carlevà – he will be the one to read the king’s will to the people.
+When Batiston is already on the scene – at that point King Carlevà’s son-in-law – he is the one to read the king’s will to the people.

-In a calendar of the time, there are traces of some songs from the late sixties of the nineteenth century with a certain Batiston as protagonist.
+In a lunar of the time, there is traces of some songs from the late sixties of the nineteenth century that see a certain Batiston as the protagonist.

-The first, signed by Serafino Pucci, reads like this
+The first, signed by Serafino Pucci, goes like this

 Cai me fanti, a son de Spèza